T0RDD/lawl/README.md

-# lawl whats goood chattay my name is valentine !! u can usually call me val but wtv .. im a fan of eddsworld , mouthwashing , fnaf , etc .. im reaally lonely i need friends bro pls bro i beg . i play vrchat too btw!!1! dni problematic people and dni Tori_Luna (fuck you)
+hi gangy .. my name is val / valentine, im 16 and he/they pansexual .
+im in eddsworld , mouthwashing , fnaf .. etc because theres too much to name . dni problematic ppl and Tori_Luna ^.^ (fuck you.) i also play vrchat, my user is valala if u wanna add me !! if u read this far js say hi atp im lonely broooo.